okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Passivization

 Converting a transitive verb to a intransitive verb.
+This is done by deleting the agent.